fr334aks-mini/fr334aks-mini.github.io/tabs/about.md

 # MIT License
 ---

 We are an International CTF team with commited & dedicated players talented in different fields.
-We are a sister team to the [fr334aks](https://fr334aks.github.io/)
+We are a brother team to the [fr334aks](https://fr334aks.github.io/)

 # Meet The Team